 Participatory ensemble studies in a Department of Music approved ensemble.
 Weekly rehearsals with supplementary rehearsals and performances as required.
+Prerequisite(s): Admission to the M.Mus. program

 With the permission of the Program Committee in each case, courses that have not already been credited toward a completed university credential may be accepted for credit in the Master's program.